April 16, 2014

-The Oregon Department of Transportation (ODOT) will be rehabilitating two bridges on SW Barbur Boulevard (OR 99W), just south of Capitol Highway.
-Construction is scheduled to start in early 2014.
+The Oregon Department of Transportation (ODOT) will be rehabilitating two bridges on SW Barbur Boulevard (OR 99W), just south of Capitol Highway in the Hillsdale area.
+The start of construction and its traffic impacts have been delayed.
+The project is expected to start in late April or early May.

 ODOT will repair the concrete deck of both bridges at the bridge joints.
 In addition, ODOT will improve drainage, improve the ramps leading to the existing walkways, install a taller safety railing, and replace signs on both bridges.

 In addition, the Vermont Street Bridge is one of only a few bridges in Portland that still has wooden caps, which bear the weight of the bridge at both ends.
 The caps are rotting and cracking due to water seeping in and around them over the years.
 If these wooden caps are not replaced soon, the Vermont Street Bridge will be weight restricted, which would prevent heavy vehicles, like trucks and TriMet buses, from using this section of SW Barbur Boulevard.
 This project will replace the wooden caps with steel caps.